mdn/content-team-projects/README.md

+**This repository is archived as of Aug 2022 - you can find current team projects in https://github.com/mdn/mdn**

 # MDN Web Docs Content Team Projects

 This is a holding repo for organising MDN Web Docs team projects & subsequent work.